StephenthatsPH/phase-2-react-project/README.md

    * create new (with a category association as part of the data)
    * delete existing

+# Project Overview

+### MVP Requirements

+* 5 components
+    1. Home
+    2. Header
+    3. Plants
+    4. Navbar
+    5. Form

+* 3 Client-side Routes
+    1. Home - /
+    2. Plants - /plants
+    3. Form - TBD

+* JSON server

-## What I would eventually like to do:
+# What I would eventually like to do:
 ### SuperUser/Admin views
 CRUD for each section of your store.
 Category and Product
 ### Category